 How to make goulash – South German style.
 Psst – a malty German dark lager with caramel notes elevates the flavor base.

 Go straight to the Recipe Card or

 Read on for relevant tips and step-by-step images (2 mins)

 Goulash is a hearty beef stew with lots of paprika.
-Deriving from the original Hungarian dish and adding on to centuries of shared Central European culinary history goulash has hundreds of variations and is popular in both stew and soup versions.
+Deriving from the original Hungarian dish and adding on to centuries of shared Central European culinary history it has hundreds of variations and is popular in both stew and soup versions.

 We are particularly fond of the way the Bavarians prepare it – this is a classic recipe using beef stew meat from the land of Oktoberfest where beef goulash aka Rindergulasch is a staple on beer hall and beer garden menus.

 Since the introduction of peppers to the Old World paprika has been the principal seasoning for goulash, no matter the country.
 From the North of Germany to the South of Croatia it is a signature ingredient of the dish.

 German goulash recipes however also benefit from the addition of flavorful German lagers, especially in the South part of the country.
 In Bavaria where beer is a highly esteemed recipe ingredient dark styles add lovely malty depth and roasty notes to goulash.

 Another characteristic is that German goulash tends to have a thicker consistency unless it is intentionally prepared as a gulaschsuppe.

 - Onions.
 Typically diced very small, they literally melt into the braising liquid by the time the dish is ready.
 Traditionally garlic is not used in this dish.

 Beef meat.
 Use chuck or other beef stew meat cut into more or less uniform bite sized pieces so they can cook evenly.

 - Seasonings.
 The classics are salt and pepper, marjoram, caraway seed and of course – sweet paprika (aka Hungarian paprika).
 You can add a bay leaf.

 Beef broth.
 Many Rindergulasch recipes simply call for water, but using beef stock will reward you with a greater depth of flavor.